rtsao/unitest/README.md

 ##### Features

-- Unified TAP and code coverage output for node and browser tests.
+- Unified TAP, code coverage, and exit code for node and browser tests.
+- Electron-powered browser testing for a fast, modern, headless browser environment.
 - Works with coverage instrumentation Babel plugins.
 This means faster coverage instrumentation if you are already using Babel.
-- Electron-powered browser testing for a fast, modern, headless browser environment.
+- All `istanbul` coverage reporting options, including HTML, cobertura, etc.
 - Bundler-agnostic usage.
 Use browserify/webpack or something else.

 ## Usage